 Lastly, if you have achievements and certifications, you can include them on your resume.
 You can create your own section if you want to make it even easier to scan these achievements.

 It’s always a good idea to submit a cover letter with your resume.
 The cover letter can give you another opportunity to explain why you’re the best person for the job.
-Use the ResumeHelp cover letter builder to create a cover letter for your application, and look at the education cover letter examples to help you create a cover letter that makes sense for you.
+Use the ResumeHelp cover letter builder to create a cover letter for your application, and look at our cover letter examples to help you create a cover letter that makes sense for you.